 Data science is being used successfully in a German automotive company, where machine learning solutions are applied to enable data-driven planning and automated data processing for time and resource savings so that employees can concentrate on activities with greater added value.

-We are very glad we report on our experience of applying data science in this industry.
+We are very glad we report on our experience of applying data science and machine learning in the automotive industry.
 We work in an automotive company that produces car lock systems.
 Its headquarters are near to Düsseldorf, Germany; a new plant was established in the Czech Republic in 1992, including its own services, finance, IT, research and development, sales etc.

 We started building data science within our roles in the IT team in 2018.
 Our first tasks focused on applying machine learning.
 Let’s look at the use cases and techniques.

 - Learn how machine learning is used in an automotive company to predict operator capacity in Production and to predict VAT codes in Finance.

 - Learn how automation of data processing is used to save automotive company resources and enable more focus on activities with greater added value

 The former CEO of the Czech plant needed to solve capacity issues.
 The company had a problem with capacity planning: Sometimes there weren’t enough operators and sometimes managers realized they had too many in the headcount and had to send them home.

 This was because planning of the approx. 1500 operators at the Czech plant was done manually, based on manager experience.
 The CEO decided he needed to be able to make reasonable decisions about operator capacity based on data.

 ML model predicts operator capacity with 96% accuracy